YouTube Launches a New Tool to Help Creators Label AI-Generated Content

 - YouTube’s new tool makes it mandatory for creators to disclose the use of AI-generated content in their videos

-- Content generated through the platform’s native AI tools will also be disclosed to curb the spread of misinformation
+- Content generated through YouTube’s native AI tools will also be disclosed to curb the spread of misinformation

 - Failing to do so repeatedly will invite penalties such as removal of content and suspension of account

-YouTube released a tool that will make creators clearly label the parts of their content that are generated by AI.
+YouTube released a tool that will help creators easily label the parts of their content that are generated by AI.

 - Did you create realistic-looking footage that didn’t actually happen?